Weirdo. Friend. A third thing.

-Jordan Temple is a New York City born, New York City based multihyphenate comedian-playwright-writer-standup-actor who grew up in the projects peeing in the staircase and also the elevator.
+Jordan Temple is a New York City born, L.A. based multihyphenate comedian-playwright-writer-standup-actor who grew up in the projects peeing in the staircase and also the elevator.

 In 2017 he was a writer for the Golden Globe nominated Showtime comedy “Smilf”, and most recently was a writer for the late night comedy news program, "The Rundown with Robin Thede" on BET in 2018.

 Jordan is the mastermind behind the original comedic play, ‘Hidden Fences’, a hilarious, absurdist take on the viral mistake made at the 2017 Golden Globes and Academy Awards that combined the movies, Hidden Figures and Fences into 'Hidden Fences'.
 Hidden Fences satirizes the mistake in which 'Troy' from Fences wants to be the first black man to hit a baseball into space and the hidden figures do the math to help get it there.
 The play sold out four times and was staged at The Bell House for New York Comedy Festival.
 In June 2018 Hidden Fences made it's L.A. debut at The Dynasty Typewriter at Hayworth Theatre, starring and produced by Jermaine Fowler.
 In addition to writing the play, Jordan also plays an unhinged, comedic version of the Denzel Washington role, ‘Troy’.

 In October of 2017, he staged his follow up to Hidden Fences, an absurdist, one-act play entitled ‘The Color Urkel’ that loosely combines the narrative of The Color Purple with the characters Steve Urkel and Stefon Urquelle.